 The Day-For-a-Year Principle

 It's hard to answer that with any confidence from these verses alone.
-A few other key verses found in the OT and especially the NT shed light on how to look at the days prophetically:
+A few other key verses found in the OT and especially the NT shed light on how to understand the six-day work week prophetically:

 Psalms 90:4 — For a thousand years in thy sight are but as yesterday when it is past, and as a watch in the night.

-2 Peter 3:8 — But, beloved, be not ignorant of this one thing, that one day is with YHWH as a thousand years, and a thousand years as one day.
+2 Peter 3:8 — But, beloved, be not ignorant of this one thing, that one day is with YHVH as a thousand years, and a thousand years as one day.

 These passages establish what is called the "day-for-a-year" principle.
 It means that when the Bible uses or refers to days, sometimes what is meant, at least on a prophetic level, is years.